-Knowing what a VIN number is can be especially helpful when getting a quote for car insurance, buying a new car, or researching a used car you’d like to buy.
+Knowing what a VIN number is can be especially helpful when getting a quote for car insurance, buying a new car, or getting a vehicle history report on a used car you’d like to buy.
 Don’t be caught off guard when you head out to the driveway, parking lot, or garage to find it!
-Learn what a VIN number is, where to locate it, and why it’s important.
+Learn what a VIN number is, how to perform a VIN check, what VIN decoders are for, and more!

 What is a VIN number?